yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ycql.md

 This tutorial assumes that you have:

 - installed YugabyteDB, created a universe, and are able to interact with it using the YCQL shell.
-If not, follow the steps in [YCQL quick start](../../../../api/ycql/quick-start/).
+If not, follow the steps in [Quick start YCQL](../../../../api/ycql/quick-start/).
 - installed Go version 1.13 or later.

 ## Install the Yugabyte Go Driver for YCQL